openactive/openactive-test-suite/packages/openactive-broker-microservice/README.md

 1. `npm install`
 2. `npm start`

-## Configuration
+## Configuration for "broker"

-The `./config/default.json` file configures access to the Open Booking API.
+The `"broker"` object within `./config/{NODE_ENV}.json` file of the repository configures access to the Open Booking API.
+This object includes the properties listed below.

 ### `datasetSiteUrl`